sahilsk/getting-started/javascript/oops-in-js.md

-# Classis method of using prototype
+# Classic method of using prototype

 ## Key takeways